top of page

 My Understanding: To ensure I understand how the spawn points work in Spider-Man 2 to ensure I know how the enemies were spawning in NYC.

-• Scalable challenge: Supporting different player progression states without frustration
+• Scalable challenge: Supporting different player progression states without creating frustration

-• Systemic reuse: Designing crimes that felt fresh through variation, not bespoke scripting
+• Systemic variety: Designing crimes that felt fresh through variation, not randomness

-• Designing systems that must scale across hundreds of play hours
+• Design systems that must scale across hundreds of hours of play

-• Working within established combat and traversal frameworks
+• Work within established AAA combat and traversal frameworks

-• Communicating design intent clearly through documentation and implementation
+• Communicate design intent clearly through documentation and cross-discipline collaboration

 Comments